pleabargain/EnglishHelpsYourCareer/English in use phrases.md

 # they are key players
 - We need to include them as they are key players.

 # master of ceremonies

+#mermaid

+- Q: Who will be the MC?
-- She will be the master of ceremonies at our next event.
+- A: Helen will be the master of ceremonies.

+---

 # couch potato
 ![[couch potato.png]]